2024–25 Idaho Vandals women's basketball team

-The 2024–25 Idaho Vandals women's basketball team represents the University of Idaho during the 2024–25 NCAA Division I women's basketball season.
-The Vandals, led by first-year head coach Arthur Moreira, play their home games at the Idaho Central Credit Union Arena in Moscow, Idaho, as members of the Big Sky Conference.
+The 2024–25 Idaho Vandals women's basketball team represented the University of Idaho during the 2024–25 NCAA Division I women's basketball season.
+The Vandals, led by first-year head coach Arthur Moreira, played their home games at the Idaho Central Credit Union Arena in Moscow, Idaho, as members of the Big Sky Conference.

 Previous season

 The Vandals finished the 2023–24 season 15–16, 8–10 in Big Sky play to finish in sixth place.
 They were defeated by Montana in the quarterfinals of the Big Sky tournament.

 On April 30, 2024, it was announced that head coach Carrie Eighmey would be leaving the program after only one year, in order to take the head coaching position at South Dakota.
 On June 24, the school announced that associate head coach Arthur Moreira would be named the Vandals' new head coach, becoming the first Brazilian head coach in NCAA Division I history.